0000duck/Chatroom/README.md

 # Chatroom
 Project for IS301 Computer Network.
-This project is done with C# and Visual Studio 2017.
+This project is done with C# and socket.